How Long Should a CV be? A Guide, with Tips

 How many pages should a CV have?

-The number of pages in your CV is likely to depend heavily on your experience, and the type of job you’re applying for.
-If you’re just starting out in your career and applying for entry-level jobs, you might not have very much experience to write about in your CV.
+The ideal length for your CV is likely to depend heavily on your experience, and the type of job you’re applying for.
+If you’re just starting out in your career and applying for entry-level jobs, you might not have very much experience to write about in your CV, making one page long enough.
 Rather than padding your CV out with unnecessary detail to appear better qualified, it’s probably best to remain concise.
 You may also find that employers don’t expect long, detailed CVs for junior positions, and are satisfied with one well-filled page of information.

 As you progress to mid-level roles, you might find it difficult to contain your experience and skills on a single side of A4.
 If you’ve had several relevant jobs and accumulated various desirable skills over the course of your career, you’ll want to share as much of this information as possible.
 At this stage, it’s acceptable to expand your CV to two pages.
 Remember, though, to remain concise and economical with the content of your document, and don’t add detail for the sake of it.